butla/bultrowicz.com/cv/curriculum_vitae.en.md

 ## Experience (TODO)

+Ogólny schemat (podzielić je tak?
+Czy będzie domyślnie)
+1. WPROWADZENIE DO PROJEKTU I MOJEJ ROLI
+2. wyzwania/technologie
+3. trochę rozkmin nad ciekawszymi problemami

+Wydzielić różne projekty w tej samej pracy?

 ### November 2019 - January 2021
 Senior DevOps Engineer at British Telecom (BT)
 Remote, with occasional physical meetings in UK

+Main project here was a Django application for designing telecom infrastructure and the initial configuration of Cisco and Juniper routers.

+Django REST Framework, Celery, Sentry

+netmiko for cisco, pyez for Juniper

+Factory Boy for test data setups.

+We didn't use transactional isolation for tests, we wanted to test against the real DB.
+I also tried to make as much of the code as possible not use the DB at all (separation of concerns), so we can have nice fast tests.

+Technical challenges:
+- Maintaining a Django app with Celery with canvas to run DAGs of tasks.

+What I was doing:

+I introduced Faust for parsing Kafka.
+It was able to use Django's synchronous ORM with the help of threadpool executors.

 Everybody in our DevOps team was doing bits of everything.
 My main nieches were architecture (arguing over designs, defending simplicity and open source solutions